MageMCU/Wireless-Communication/README.md

 # Wireless-Communication
 - After six months of review, I have decided to start with these device(s).
 It is my hope to complete this project by the end of 2024.
+There were other radios under review but decided against using them because the IDE and code was beyond a beginners capability...
+Maybe later...

 ## Testing Platform
 - This MCU chip **Atmega328P** is well known and the price is affordable as well as most of the robotic hardware that is described here.
 The Arduino Uno board comes with a removable MCU.